 Classes may be offered online, conforming to the same schedule or with a primarily asynchronous format.

-A la carte section: Each in-person class is $279/ $862 total upon completion*
+• A la carte section: Each class is $307/ $921.00 total upon completion

-University of Utah Sandy Center
+University of Utah Employee Discount Eligible.

 This microcredential is entry-level, with no prerequisites.
 While all students must complete the same coursework, requirements vary depending on which microcredential option you select.